azagorowski/Analysis-and-forecast-of-stock-exchange-price-based-on-selected-indicators-using-machine-learning/README.md

 **Release date: May 2020**

-Project is being created by 3 authors.
+Project is being created by 3 authors:
+ - azagoroski
+ - LukaszStarke
+ - CuriousCocainist